 Finally, there is also the possibility of starting in Lisbon and following coastal trails for part of the way, although these are less developed than the standard route.

 Caminho Português Interior

-Pros: Spectacular scenery, Douro Valley, historical route, decent albergue network for a route with few pilgrims
+Pros: Beautiful scenery, Douro Valley, historical route, vast albergue network for a route with few pilgrims

-Cons: Lots of ups and downs, inconsistent way-marking, solitary route
+Cons: Lots of ups and downs (especially first four days), solitary route

 Sometimes confused with the Central route from Porto, the Portuguese Interior trail is further east and traverses a more mountainous and less populated part of the country.

 As with the Caminho de Torres, a great highlight of the CPI is the Douro Valley stage from Lamego, which passes through the famous terraced vineyards of the region.
 The two caminos share part of this stage before going their separate ways.